 Separately, employees of qualifying start-up companies may be eligible for a tax concession.
 Any discount on ESS interests acquired by employees of start-ups is generally tax free subject to conditions.
-The CGT rules will then apply to the ESS interest, with the 12 month minimum holding period for the 50% CGT discount starting from when the interest was acquired.
+The CGT rules will then apply to the ESS interest, with the 12 month minimum holding period for the 50% CGT discount starting from when the ESS interest was acquired.

 Employers/providers must also give each employee and the ATO certain information about ESS benefits that have been granted to the employee (such as the number of benefits granted and the amount of the ‘discount’).

-All employers are subject to payroll tax based on the amount of wages they pay to employees and, in certain cases, payments they make to contractors.
+All employers are subject to payroll tax based on the amount of wages (and deemed wages) they pay to employees and, in certain cases, payments they make to contractors.
 Each State has set certain exemption thresholds.
 These thresholds mean that payroll tax is not payable until the total amount of Australian group wages paid by an employer reaches the threshold.

 Dividends distributed from after tax profits are subject to Australia’s ‘imputation system’.
 Generally, the system operates to impute the tax paid by the company as a credit to shareholders.
 To the extent that the shareholder’s tax liability is less than the credit, the shareholders may be entitled to a refund.

 An overseas company carrying on business in Australia through a branch or a permanent establishment is subject to Australian company tax at the current rate of 30% on profits attributable to that branch.
-There is no branch profits tax.
+There is no separate branch profits tax.